foxdonut/meiosis/README.md

 an analogy to the idea of dividing your application into smaller pieces;
-2. it's a [figure of speech](https://en.wikipedia.org/wiki/Meiosis_(figure_of_speech) that _intentionally understates something or implies that it is lesser in significance or size than it really is_, meaning that this library is meant to be small, humble, and not replace what people use, just improve upon it; and
+2. it's a [figure of speech](https://en.wikipedia.org/wiki/Meiosis_(figure_of_speech) that _intentionally understates something or implies that it is lesser in significance or size than it really is_, meaning that this is meant to be small, humble, and not replace what people use, just improve upon it; and
 3. it's a relatively unique name in the JavaScript world, thus making it easy to find information using search engines.